Kortemme-Lab/pull_into_place/demos/ksi/algosb_exercise/README.rst

 ::

    Input PDB file: A structure containing the functional groups to be positioned.
-   This file should already be parse-able by rosetta, which often means it must be stripped of waters and extraneous ligands.
+   This file should already be parse-able by Rosetta, which often means it must be stripped of waters and extraneous ligands.

    Loops file: A file specifying which backbone regions will be allowed to move.